 San Daniele, Spilimbergo, Sacile.
 In the morning visit Villa Manin, residence of the last Doge of Venice, Ludovico Manin.
 The Renaissance frescoes by Pellegrino di San Daniele in the church of Sant’Antonio at San Daniele are the finest in the region.
 Spilimbergo has a Gothic cathedral with 14th-century frescoes, and a castle courtyard with painted façades.
 The cathedral of Sacile perfectly reflects the influence of the Republic of Venice in its architecture and interior decorations.

 Cividale.
 Cividale is in the hills bordering Slovenia.
 Founded by Julius Caesar and capital of the first Lombard duchy in Italy, the Tempietto Longobardo possesses the finest 8th-century sculpture to survive in Europe.
-Fly from Venice, arriving at London Gatwick at c.
-6.30pm.
+Fly from Venice, arriving at London Heathrow at c.
+6.45pm.

 Dr Carlo Corsato

-Dr Carlo Corsato.
 Art historian and lecturer specialising in early-modern art and architecture in Italy and Flanders.
 He obtained his PhD from the University of Verona on 16th-century painting in Venice and the Veneto.
-He has lectured and given invited talks at a number of institutions, including the Morley College, the Courtauld Institute, and the universities of St Andrews, Glasgow, and Buckingham.
+He has lectured and given talks at a number of institutions, including Morley College, the Courtauld Institute, and the universities of St Andrews, Glasgow and Buckingham.
 He was visiting scholar at the Dutch Institute in Florence and St John’s College, Cambridge.
 He has contributed to international scholarly journals and exhibition catalogues, and co-edited the first completed monograph on the church of Frari, Venice.

 Price – per person

-Flights (Euro Traveller) with British Airways (Airbus 319); travel by private coach; breakfasts; 3 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; breakfasts; 3 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers; all taxes; the services of the lecturer and tour manager.